Todaricli/tonytli-portfolio/README.md

 	};
 }
 ```
-**Inside the webpage, it will look like the navlinks at the LHS, and it path display on the top:**
+**(Inside the webpage, it will look like the navlinks at the LHS, and it path display on the top)**

 <img width="797" alt="image" src="https://github.com/UOA-CS732-SE750-Students-2024/cs732-assignment-Todaricli/assets/130806678/a26ae532-0969-4f79-96b5-d414ac30bb56">

-**However, inside the file structure, we only have three files reponsible for rendering all experiences as shown below:**
+**(However, inside the file structure, we only have three files reponsible for rendering all experiences as shown below)**

 <img width="194" alt="image" src="https://github.com/UOA-CS732-SE750-Students-2024/cs732-assignment-Todaricli/assets/130806678/c433cde9-5508-4e33-98d8-de1b2b0ef34a">

 ## 1. State management
-- ### simple state management
+- ### Simple state management
 If you comming from react, you might know that to enable react to re-render, you will need useState() function.
 In svelte, it is much easier.
 For example, when screen-width is small, the above experiences Navlinks will change to a button, once user click the button, a Navlinks div will display and allow them to navigate to different experiences.
 To trigger svelte re-render following this action, we just need to simply declare a variable inside the script block, and any changes to that variable later on, svelte is smart enough to re-render it based on the value.

 You might also notice how easy it is to write a click event handling in svelte, in this case, I use `on:click` directive with the button, and there are much more [directives](https://svelte.dev/docs/element-directives) in svelte you can use.